phc5/web-crawler/README.md

 # Usage

-1. Run the web crawler: `node crawler.js [URL]`
+1. Run the web crawler: `node index.js`

+2. You will be prompted to enter a URL.
 	* URL must have protocol and domain.
 For example, https://www.google.com will work. www.google.com WILL NOT work.
-2. Get results in JSON format.
+3. Get results in JSON format in an output.txt file.
 Web crawler may take some time to visit all reachable pages.

 # History